Regional Management Corp. (RM) Bundle

 Year established

-Regional Management Corp. was established in 1987.
+Regional Management Corp. was established on March 25, 1987.

 Original location

-The company originated in Greenville, South Carolina.
+The company originated in Greenville, South Carolina, starting with just four branches in the state.

 Founding team members